 A USP identifies what makes your business different, and why your target clients should choose you over the competition.
 Your USP can be a very effective tool that helps you define your brand and make your business memorable.

 Just as you need to know who your ideal customer is, you also need to know who else is out there marketing to them.
 It is why it's really important to get an idea of who your competitors are before you move ahead with your business idea.

 Two excellent tools for researching your competition are a competitive analysis and a SWOT analysis.

 Conduct a Financial Feasibility Analysis

 Another very important factor that plays into the validity of a small business idea is money.
 What will it cost to get your business off the ground?
 Where will that capital come from?
 What are your start-up and ongoing expenses?
 What is your earning potential once you're up and running?
 How will you bridge the financial gap between the start-up process and profitability?

 This guide to conducting a financial analysis will help you get started gathering financial data.
 You will want to make sure you consider all potential capital sources, while you think about how you can bootstrap and limit the investment needed up front.

-This may all seem like a lot of work, but you will be glad you did it.
-If you determine that your business idea isn't going to work, you may be disappointed but you will avoid wasting time and money on a likely failure.
-If it looks like your small business idea has potential once you've done your research, you will have a running start for the next step of the business start-up process — creating a business plan.
+It may all seem like a lot of work, but you will be glad you did it.
+If you determine that your business idea isn't going to work, you may be disappointed, but you will avoid wasting time and money on a likely failure.
+If it looks like your small business idea has potential once you've done your research, you will have a running start for the next step of the business start-up process—creating a business plan.